36th Asia-Pacific Roundtable

 - What is the status quo in the South China Sea and should it be preserved?

-- How can stakeholders find common ground to ensure the risk of accidental conflicts is minimised?
+- How can stakeholders find common ground to ensure that the risk of accidental conflicts is minimised?

 - Is the Code of Conduct a viable mechanism?
 What would it take for China’s longstanding proposal of joint development to find currency with Southeast Asian claimants?